Guide to Community Property Division for Business Owners in Arizona

 The Bottom Line

 Rule 69 agreements are only meant to help couples who are separating and divorcing work together to create a plan that benefits everyone.
-Mediation is available to help couples collaborate on final decisions.
+Divorce mediation is available to help couples collaborate on final decisions.
 Once they present an agreement to the court, the judge will ask both parties if it was entirely mutual, if either of them agreed to the arrangements under duress and if both parties believe the terms stated are in the best interests of everyone involved, particularly the children.
 In other words, the judge will give both sides every opportunity to speak up if they don’t feel good about the agreement.

 Call DeShon Laraye & Pullen PLC today if you have any further questions about Arizona’s rule 69 agreement.